makkus/freckles/README.rst

 ``freckles``
 ============

 Configuration management for your desktop, with a slight twist.
-Instead of describing your infrastructure, you describe the shape of the software or data packages you work with, and *freckles* tries to figure out how to map that onto whatever (physical or virtual) hardware you are working on.
+Instead of describing your infrastructure, you describe the shape of the code or data packages you work with, and *freckles* tries to figure out how to map that onto whatever (physical or virtual) hardware you are working on by using an appropriate *adapter* for the type of data.

 One example would be pointing it to a repository of your (well, my, in this case) dotfiles: